What is minimum essential coverage (MEC)?

 What qualifies as minimum essential coverage?

-Since various insurance options satisfy the individual mandate, you’re bound to find coverage that meets your personal and family needs.
+Various insurance options meet the individual mandate.
+So, you're bound to find coverage that meets your personal and family needs.

 We'll cover three types of coverage that satisfy the individual mandate: